ibm-cloud-docs/discovery-data/assemble.md

 ```
 {: codeblock}

-To enable a section by using an `enum` condition, use code similar to the following:
+To enable a section by using an `enum` condition, use code similar to the following snippet:

 ```xml
 <declare type="enum" name="type" enum-values="PROXY|BASIC|NTLM" initial-value="BASIC"/>